What is gray skin?

 Some conditions or chronic diseases can produce pallor or a bluish skin color because of inadequate blood flow or lack of oxygen in the body.
 Some are emergencies and may require immediate medical treatment, while others can be treated, but aren’t immediately life-threatening:

 - choking on a foreign object, which requires emergency care

 - chronic obstructive pulmonary disease (COPD)

-If you see someone with pale, bluish, or gray skin, who seems to be distressed, it could be an medical emergency.
+If you see someone with pale, bluish, or gray skin who seems to be distressed, it could be a medical emergency.
 Other signs of an emergency include difficulty breathing, an inability to talk, lips and nails turning blue, and loss of consciousness.
-If you think someone is choking or cannot breathe, call 911 and get medical help right away.
+If you think someone is choking or can’t breathe, call 911 and get medical help right away.